n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets.md

     - You can find the spreadsheet ID in a Google Sheets URL:
 	`https://docs.google.com/spreadsheets/d/spreadsheetId/edit#gid=0`

-Refer to the[Google Sheets API](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets){:target=_blank .external-link} documentation for more information.
+Refer to the [Method: files.delete | Google Drive](https://developers.google.com/drive/api/reference/rest/v2/files/delete){:target=_blank .external-link} API documentation for more information.

 ### Append or Update Row

-Use this operation to update existing entry or to add a new row at the end of the data if a matching entry isn't found in a Google Sheet.
+Use this operation to update existing row or to add a new row at the end of the data if a matching entry isn't found in a sheet.

 Enter these parameters: